The Graduate School

 This course is designed to raise student awareness of their professional image.
 Topics include professional perception, polishing professional image, adjusting to professional contexts, and professional image and social media.

 MENT 746.
-Critical Decisions in Mentoring & Leadership.
+Critical Decisions in Mentoring.
 3 Hours.

-This course explores the critical thinking skills related to the decision making processes for mentors and leaders.
+This course explores the critical thinking skills related to the decision making processes for mentors.

 RECM-Research Communication Courses

 RECM 701.
-Presentation and Discussion Skills.
+Oral and Visual Communication.
 3 Hours.

 RECM 707.
 Presenting Effectively.
 1 Hour.